-Shooting Star has only a flowering stem, which is not tall, usually 8 to 18 inches high.
-The flowering stem has a green to reddish color and will persist after the leaves die back in mid-summer.
-The stem is leafless as it is a scape - an above ground stem coming directly from the root.
+Shooting Star has a naked flowering stem, which is not tall, usually 8 to 18 inches high with a green to reddish color.
+The stem is called a scape - an above ground stem coming directly from the root.
+Only the stem remains upright in mid-summer after the leaves die back.

 Leaves are in a basal rosette, each oblong with slightly dentate wavy edges and a prominent central vein.
 The minor leaf veins form a palmate network.
 The blade of the leaf gradually tapers into a winged stalk as it enters the ground.